jorgeb1980/pipeline-shared-library/README.md

 # pipeline-shared-library
-Sample shared library to be used with Jenkins plugins
+Sample of a Jenkins shared library with unit testing